Maggie St.Thomas Photography © 1994 - 2018.

-Just days after her 14th birthday, St.Thomas was already a published photographer/ photo-journalist.
-Much of the publications that featured her name and photo work could be purchased on the newsstands of Tower Records nationwide, and on the streets of Southern California.
-Just one year after seeing her name in print for the first time, St.Thomas was sharing the stage with Sublime, and photographing her all time favorites...
+Just days after her 14th birthday, Maggie St.Thomas was already a published photographer/ photo-journalist, and Just one year after seeing her name in print for the first time, she was sharing the stage with Sublime, and taking photographs of her all time favorites...
 The Ramones!!!

-Maggie participated in a handful of summer programs at Idyllwild School of Music and The Arts (ISOMATA) including B&W Portrait Photography with Erik Metzler, and Hopi Silversmithing with Michael Kabotie, She used the ID she had found at a payphone of a woman much older than her teenage self, and got into 21 and over concerts where she would photograph and interview music artists who performed that night and people inside the venue.
+After participating in a handful of summer programs at Idyllwild School of Music and The Arts (ISOMATA), including B&W Portrait Photography with Erik Metzler, and Hopi Silversmithing with Michael Kabotie, She used the ID she had found at a payphone of a woman much older than her teenage self, and got into 21 and over concerts where she would photograph and interview music artists who performed that night and people inside the venue.

 In 2006, St.Thomas completed 3 certification programs at Cal State University of Fullerton (CSUF) for Private Investigations, Undercover Surveillance, and Criminal Investigations of the Forensic Sciences.

-In Fall 2015, St.Thomas was a feature artist at Rainwater Gallery in Huntington Beach, CA, anARTchy, the art of punk where she had on display her Ramones photographs along with other photographic art works including UV printed on vinyl, and cigar box time clocks were on display for attendees.
-Guest speakers of the three month art event included Jack Grisham of TSOL, DH Peligro of Dead Kennedys.
-HB Independent, OC Weekly, and LA Times did a cover on the show, read the article here.
+In the Fall of 2015, St.Thomas was a feature artist at Rainwater Gallery in Huntington Beach, CA., where her Ramones photographs along with other photographic art works including UV printed on vinyl prints, and cigar box time clocks were on display for attendees.
+Guest speakers of the three month art event included Jack Grisham of TSOL, DH Peligro of Dead Kennedys, and more.
+HB Independent, OC Weekly, and LA Times all covered and reviewed the show.

 In October 2016, St.Thomas' photograph of actor/musician Corey Feldman was featured in Rolling Stone Magazine, uncredited, however, a first for both the photographer, and her subject.